-Bathing ferrets is a somewhat controversial topic, especially with regards to how often.
-People who are more sensitive to the naturally musky scent of a ferret may be tempted or advised to bathe their ferret often, but this often backfires.
-The ferret's scent is partially due to the natural oils from the ferret's skin, so a bath may temporarily reduce the musky scent.
-However, because the bath strips the skin and fur of these oils, the bath actually stimulates an increase in the production of these skin oils, so the musky scent may actually become stronger for a couple of days after the bath.
-Keeping the cage and litter clean will go farther to keeping your ferret smelling fresh.
+Bathing ferrets is a somewhat controversial topic.
+People who are more sensitive to the natural musky scent of a ferret may be tempted or advised to bathe their ferret often, but this often backfires.
+The ferret's scent is partially due to the natural oils from the ferret's skin.
+A bath may temporarily reduce the musky scent, but because the bath strips the skin and fur of these oils, the bath actually stimulates an increase in the production of skin oils.
+The musky scent may actually become stronger for a couple of days after the bath.
+Keep the cage and litter clean and it will help keep your ferret smelling fresh.

-Because bathing tends to dry out the skin and coat, avoid bathing too frequently.
-I would suggest once a month as a maximum, but unless your ferret has gotten into something that needs to be washed off, a bath every 2-3 months is probably plenty.
+Bathing tends to dry out the skin and coat, at most bathe once a month.
+Unless your ferret has gotten into something that needs to be washed off, a bath every two to three months is probably plenty.

 You will need a gentle shampoo for your ferret.
 Your best bet is a shampoo made specifically for ferrets; there are several brands available.
-If you can't find a ferret shampoo, use one formulated for kittens or even a tearless baby shampoo.
+If you cannot find a ferret shampoo, use one formulated for kittens or even tearless baby shampoo.

 Some ferrets take quite naturally to water while others are very reluctant to take a bath.
 The first few experiences with bath time will set the tone of baths in the future, so if your ferret is afraid of water, go slow and be patient.
 If your ferret is fearful of the water, try to keep it as stress-free as possible.
-If you get stressed your ferret will pick up on this -- keep your tone upbeat, offer some favorite treats, and maybe get some fun water proof toys.
-Making bath time more like a special playtime might help make it go more smoothly.
+If you are stressed your ferret will pick up on this.
+Keep your tone upbeat, offer some favorite treats, and maybe get some fun waterproof toys.
+Making bath time like a special playtime.

 If your ferret has fleas, consult your veterinarian before using a flea shampoo.
 Your vet will recommend the best program of treatment for fleas for your household, including a ferret-safe flea shampoo if indicated.

-If your pet has dark nails, you can sometimes "guess" where it is safe to cut based on the shape of the nail, especially with practice.
+If your pet has dark nails, you will have to guess where to cut based on the shape of the nail.
 The tip of the nail is usually quite narrow and may almost appear hollow when viewed from the bottom.
-Otherwise, it is safest to just clip off about 1/4 inch of the nail tip.
+It is safest to just clip off about 1/4 inch of the nail tip.

-If you have any doubts, it is wise to get a professional (groomer, veterinarian) or other experienced owner to demonstrate nail clipping for you before you attempt it on your own.
+If you have doubts about how to do it, it is wise to get a groomer, veterinarian, or another experienced owner to demonstrate nail clipping for you before you attempt it on your own.

-- It is best to do nail clipping frequently: if it becomes part of your routine your ferret will get better used to the procedure (and so will you), and you will just have to trim a little bit of the tip of the nail each time.
+- Do nail clipping frequently.
+If part of your routine, your ferret will get used it (and so will you).
+You will only need to trim a little bit of the nail each time.

-- Make sure your ferret is restrained well - get help if necessary.
-You may need to scruff your ferret, but also make sure his/her rear end is supported as well.
-Distracting your ferret with a favorite treat might help too.
+- Make sure your ferret is restrained well and get help if necessary.
+If you hold it by the scruff, make sure its rear end is supported as well.
+Distract your ferret with a favorite treat if you need to.

 Regular brushing is a great way to keep the coat in good condition and is especially useful when ferrets are shedding to minimize the amount of hair ingested by ferrets, thus preventing hairballs.
-Many ferrets are not keen on staying still long enough for brushing, so get in the habit of doing a very quick brushing frequently, rather than trying to get your ferret to sit still for a prolonged grooming session.
-Use a soft, short-bristled brush meant for cats or kittens, or try one of the newer rubber grooming tools which are great at quickly picking up loose hair from the coat (e.g. the Kong Zoom Groom)
+Many ferrets are not keen on staying still long enough for brushing, so get in the habit of doing a very quick brushing frequently.
+Use a soft, short-bristled brush meant for cats or kittens, or try one of the newer rubber grooming tools, which are great at quickly picking up loose hair from the coat like the Kong Zoom Groom.

-Even with regular brushing, it is a good idea to give a hair ball preventative to your ferret regularly, especially when they are shedding.
-Preventatives are available in a a malt-flavored gel in a tube, and many ferrets learn to look a the preventatives as a treat.
+Even with regular brushing, it is a good idea to give a hairball preventative to your ferret regularly, especially when it is shedding.
+Preventatives are available in a malt-flavored gel in a tube, which ferrets often view as a treat.

 Ferrets do tend to have waxy ears, and keeping them clean will help prevent problems and infections.
 Normally, their ear wax is light brown or reddish in color.
 Regular cleaning will help you spot a change in the amount or texture of ear wax which could indicate an infection or ear mites.

-To clean the ears, get a mild ear cleaning solution from your vet or pet store - something safe for kittens should be okay for ferrets.
-My recommended method is to put a few drops in the ear, massage the ear for a bit, then let the ferret shake his/her head like crazy.
-This is great for dislodging wax, but it can be messy so you want to do this in an area that is easily cleaned such as the bathroom.
+To clean the ears, get a mild ear cleaning solution from your vet or pet store.
+An ear cleaner safe for kittens should be okay for ferrets.
+Put a few drops in the ear, massage the ear for a bit, then let the ferret shake its head.
+This is great for dislodging wax, but it can be messy.
+Do this in an area that is easily cleaned such as the bathroom.
 A cotton-tipped swab moistened with the cleaner can be used to wipe out the external part of the ear.
-Never push a cotton swab into the ear canal!
+Never push a cotton swab into the ear canal.
 If your ferret is particularly squirmy, be extra cautious to avoid pushing wax down into the ear canal.

-Note: Ear mites are quite common, and ear infections can occur as well.
-If your ferret has copious ear wax or discharge, dark brown or black wax, bad-smelling ears, or if your ferret is shaking his or her head, scratching at the ears, or tilting his or her head to the side, a trip to the vet is in order as soon as possible to rule out problems.
+Ear mites are quite common, and ear infections can occur as well.
+If your ferret has copious ear wax or discharge, dark brown or black wax, bad-smelling ears, or if your ferret is shaking his or her head, scratching at the ears, or tilting his or her head to the side, a trip to the vet is needed to rule out problems.